marlonicus/radar/README.md

 # Radar
 A proxy service for retrieving the latest boat times to and from Lindholmspiren (Gothenburg).
+## Demo
+You can see the service running at http://marlonic.us/radar/times

 ## Getting Started
 These instructions will get the project up and running on your local machine for development purposes.